 Izadi Orthodontics can help adult patients choose an orthodontic treatment that can effectively correct their bite with minimal daily interference.

 Adult patients experiencing orthodontic relapse can often benefit from clear braces such as Invisalign or other orthodontic appliances.
-The Invisalign clear aligner system is the perfect treatment for adults who want to discreetly straighten their teeth.
+The Invisalign clear aligner system is the perfect treatment for adults who want to straighten their teeth discreetly.
 Many of our older patients do not want the hassles and discomfort of traditional metal braces.

 Crooked Teeth FAQs